bevenky/dev-cms/README.md

 ## phase 1 - To be done before basic release

-* Change Filer location for S3 in settings
 * Add spell check and blockquote
 * Add ace to ckeditor
 * Add base blog support - ability to use the cms as only a blog